Who We Are: A History of Lake George

 - In 2008, the LGA and the FUND for Lake George took out a $2.1 million loan to purchase the conservation easement on the 12-acre Gaslight Village tract.
 The Westbrook Conservation Initiative began to actively treat stormwater in its constructed wetland complex during the summer of 2013.

-- In 2009, the LGA purchased the Rosalia Anna Ashby, a 40 ft catamaran to use for its Floating Classroom program and began to expand the program from just field trips for local students in the spring and fall to programs for the public and visitors in the summer months as well.
+- In 2009, the LGA purchased the Rosalia Anna Ashby, a 40-foot vessel to use for its Floating Classroom program and began to expand the program from just field trips for local students in the spring and fall to programs for the public and visitors in the summer months as well.

 - In 2010, the LGA helped form the Lake George Asian Clam Rapid Response Task Force, in response to Asian clams being found in the Lake.
 The LGA helped lead the management efforts to rid the Lake of this new invader.